 The City is preparing an Urban Design Framework (UDF) for the area.
 UDF's are an integral part of the planning system and are important tools to translate local action plans and visions for the future of a place into actual projects and guidelines.
-The UDF has identified the need to improve parking management across the precinct.
+The adopted chapters of the UDF has identified the need to prepare a parking plan for Pakington North and Heritage Core precincts.